ljwolf/ljwolf.github.io/content/post/spatial_acf.md

 However, what's the *order* of this process?
 That is, how far away are counties related to one another?

 This has a pretty clear analogue in time-series autocorrelation analysis.
-The autocorrelation function for a serially-correlated signal computes the correlation between the signal at time $t$ and the signal at time $t-k$, where $k$ is some arbitrary lag.
+The autocorrelation function for a serially-correlated signal computes the correlation between the signal at time \(t\) and the signal at time \(t-k\), where \(k\) is some arbitrary lag.
 A related concept, the *variogram* in spatial statistics, computes the variance of the difference between locations as they get further and further apart.
-The partial autocorrelation function (which relates the signal at $t$ and $t-k$ when accounting for all lags between), is also available in a geostatistical context by conditioning the variogram on adjacent pairs below the range.
+The partial autocorrelation function (which relates the signal at \(t\) and \(t-k\) when accounting for all lags between), is also available in a geostatistical context by conditioning the variogram on adjacent pairs below the range.
 But, this is incredibly computationally intensive (and the variogram is sufficient for all kinds of geostatistical models), so the partial variant is much less well used.

 Unfortunately, the *scale* of the US county system in terms of the distances between places gets much larger as we get west than when we are in the east.
 One way this is handled in spatial econometrics is to use the adjacency matrix to define neighborhoods.
 In this case, adjacent counties are considered neighbors, regardless of the actual distance between counties.
 This allows the connectivity graph relating observations to have a similar density when the polygons being related dilate but keep the same topology.
 I'll plot this graph over the counties below.
 Here, I use rook contiguity, which means two counties are adjacent if they share a boundary.